-A student who fails any subject in the fifth year is required in the year in which the subject(s) are repeated to attend a minimum of 60% Clinical practicals in each of Clinical Homoeopathy V and Materia Medica V even if any of these subjects were previously passed.
-In the event of non-compliance, the student will be required to undergo and pass a practical evaluation prior to being credited with the repeated subject.
+A student who fails any module in the fifth year is required in the year in which the module(s) are repeated to attend a minimum of 60% Clinical practicals in each of Clinical Homoeopathy V and Materia Medica V even if any of these modules were previously passed.
+In the event of non-compliance, the student will be required to undergo and pass a practical evaluation prior to being credited with the repeated module.